The best free writing apps help you focus on your writing - wherever you are, and wherever inspiration strikes.

 Do you need a handy tool for quick scribbles and jotting down ideas here and there, or are you using the writing software to write and edit an epic novel?
 Tools like FocusWriter and Write Monkey are great for getting thoughts on the page without friction.

 It’s also worth considering if you need a writing app with a distraction-free design, so you can concentrate on what really matters to you.
 Again, FocusWriter performs admirably here, but as a result, you lose core typography and editing functions.
 Unlike LibreOffice, this isn’t the best Microsoft Office alternative if you need those tools.
+In that scenario, it may be worth considering looking at some of the best free office software, which includes MS Word-style apps, alongside other tools similar to Excel, PowerPoint, and so on.

 Access is an important factor when using your writing software.
 A tool like Scribus needs to be downloaded to your machine.
 Lightweight apps like FocusWriter, however, offer a portable download that can be downloaded to a USB and carried with you.